 It is this vast and broad personal experience, which allows Paul to relate to and empathise with those he coaches.
-In addition to his cycle race experience, Paul has also taken part in sportive events such as the Etape du Tour and competed in triathlon; this was undertaken to understand first hand the demands of this multi-event sport.
+In addition to his cycle race experience, Paul has also taken part in sportive events such as the Etape du Tour and competed in triathlon; this was undertaken to understand first-hand the demands of this multi-event sport.

 Paul has completed British Cycling coaching qualifications up to level 3 and has a range of discipline specific qualifications and CPD including track, cyclo-cross, time-trial, road and MTB.
-Paul also has extensive experience working with power meters and data.

 Louise Bennett is a qualified triathlon coach, sports massage therapist and a keen amateur triathlete herself.
 Louise has represented Great Britain in both duathlon and triathlon age group teams on many occasions in both European and World Championship events.
 Her fourth place in the European Sprint Triathlon Championships in Pontevedra in 2011 is a highlight.
 Before moving to triathlon, Louise competed in cycling both on the road and in time trial where she finished third overall in the CTT classic national series.